-Financial year 2020 had been a challenging year for MFM with a relatively robust year for flour-milling in the region but we encountered significant headwinds in the poultry industry in Malaysia.
+Financial year 2021 had been a challenging year for MFM with a relatively robust year for flour milling in the region but we encountered significant headwinds in the poultry industry in Malaysia.
+We anticipate for the financial year 2022 that both the flour and poultry industries are expected to experience uncertain headwinds in terms of increasing commodity prices driven by the Ukraine geopolitical situation and the potential unfavourable impact of the global weather on supply of commodities.